 External affairs ministry rejects US media report claiming ‘secret memo’ targeted Sikh separatists

-The media report is part of a ‘sustained disinformation campaign’ against India, the government said.
+The government called it part of a ‘sustained disinformation campaign’ against India.

-The External Affairs Ministry on Sunday described as “fake and completely fabricated” a United States media report, which claimed that New Delhi had issued a “secret memo” to its diplomatic missions in April to take measures against Sikh separatists including Hardeep Singh Nijjar.
+The External Affairs Ministry on Sunday described as “fake and completely fabricated” a United States media report claiming that New Delhi had issued a “secret memo” to its diplomatic missions in April to take measures against Sikh separatists including Hardeep Singh Nijjar.

 “There is no such memo,” ministry spokesperson Arindam Bagchi said in a press statement.
 “This is part of a sustained disinformation campaign against India.
 The outlet in question is known for propagating fake narratives peddled by Pakistani intelligence.
 The posts of the authors confirm this linkage.”

-“Those who amplify such fake news only do so at the cost of their own credibility,” he added.
+He added: “Those who amplify such fake news only do so at the cost of their own credibility.”

-Bagchi issued the statement in response to reporters’ queries about the report.
-He did not name the news organisation or the report.

-On Sunday, The Intercept, a United States-based digital nonprofit news organisation, reported that the Indian government had allegedly issued a written order to its consulates in April to deal with the threat of Khalistan sympathisers in western nations.
-The alleged order, listing several Sikh separatists including Nijjar, was signed by Foreign Secretary Vinay Kwatra, The Intercept report alleged.
+On Sunday, The Intercept, a United States-based digital news organisation, reported that the Indian government had allegedly issued a written order to its consulates in April to deal with the perceived threat of Khalistan sympathisers in western nations.
+The purported order, listing several Sikh separatists including Nijjar, was signed by Foreign Secretary Vinay Kwatra, The Intercept report claimed.

 Nijjar was killed by masked gunmen on June 18 near Vancouver, Canada.